sehajmander12/TextExtraction/README.md

 Generally, since we don't come accross very complex images so we can extract text out of images using teserract after preproccessing.</br>

 We have deployed the text extraction application with the help of flask so that it can be accessible to all.
+You may use the images in sample_data folder for testing out the extractor.
 ### Here is the Live Link: https://text-extraction-application.herokuapp.com/ ###

 ### I/O Screenshot :<br/> ###